Maronato/django-vue-template/README.md

 This template uses Django as the API backend and Vue (with Nuxt) as the Frontend.
 It also comes preloaded with lots of other services and is production-ready.

 ## What can this template do for me?
-Django is a beautiful framework for developing websites, but creating frontends with it feels like the 90's.
-At the same time, it can be tiresome to develop backends using Node because it comes with zero tools to help you setup database access, authentication, etc.
+Django is a beautiful framework for developing websites, but creating frontends with it feels like the '90s.
+At the same time, it can be tiresome to develop backends using Node because it comes with zero tools to help you set up database access, authentication, etc.

 This template helps you by integrating Vue and Django pretty well so you can use the best of both worlds to accomplish your tasks.

 It also comes with built-in support for social and password authentication that saves your users inside Django and allows your frontend to authenticate using JWT.

-Development is made easier through the use of Docker containers and, when you are ready to deploy, everything is wrapped with with Docker Swarm, Traefik and Portainer so your project is fully scalable and production-ready from the start.
+Development is made easier through the use of Docker containers and when you are ready to deploy, everything is wrapped with Docker Swarm, Traefik and Portainer so your project is fully scalable and production-ready from the start.

 - [Django + Vue Template](#django--vue-template)
   - [What can this template do for me?](#what-can-this-template-do-for-me)